Rock Island County Special Warranty Deed Form

 Are these forms guaranteed to be recordable in Rock Island County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Rock Island County that you need to transfer you would only need to order our forms once for all of your properties in Rock Island County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Rock Island County you only need to order once.

 A special warranty deed is a legal document used to transfer, or convey, rights in real property from a grantor (seller) to a grantee (buyer).
 Also referred to as a limited warranty deed, this type of deed provides significant liability protection for the grantor (seller), and less protection for the grantee (buyer).
 In a special warranty deed, the grantor only warrants against defects in the title during his or her ownership, and that he or she has an actual right to the title, and is authorized to sell it.
 Unlike a deed with full warranty, however, it does not guarantee that there are no other claims on the title of the property before the grantor owned the property, nor does it bind the grantor to defend against them.
 Because of the risk of unknown claims on the title, special warranty deeds are less common than traditional warranty deeds for residential real estate transactions.